This article is part of a larger series on Hiring.

-If you need a quick way to test your candidates, use our free Excel test.
-It shouldn’t take them more than 30 minutes to complete and can help you weed out the unqualified job applicants, so you only hire applicants who meet your required qualifications.
+If you need a quick way to test your candidates, use our free Excel test that mimics data that might be included in a sports club’s client database.
+Having your applicants use and manipulate that data allows you to evaluate their ability to use formulas, VLookup, IF statements, and more in 30 minutes or less.
+Armed with the results, you can weed out unqualified job applicants, so you only hire applicants who meet your required qualifications.

 Free Excel Test Directions

 When your test subject downloads the provided Excel test, they will see multiple tabs—Context & Tasks, Clubdata, and Fitness Table.
 For the purpose of completing the Excel skills tests, these tabs relate to a fictional facility: The Patagonia Exploration Club International.

 The Context & Tasks tab includes the various accelerated Excel functions that will be tested and instructions for performing those tasks using data provided across all three tabs.
 The information in the left columns shows the skills and familiarity required to complete the tasks in each stage.

 - Stage 1: Standardizing the Dataset – This stage tests the individual’s ability to process data between different types of variables.